TijnsterGit/IBM/README.md

 # IBM
 Data science course
-##testing
-Tihs is a Tijnster project.
+# This is a Tijnster project.